 AY 2022-2023 Scholarship partners

-For the Academic Year 2019-2020, 26 scholarship partners provide PLM students with not only financial assistance but also trainings and opportunities for exposure.
-Out of the 26, 17 are group sponsors and nine are individual providers.
+For the Academic Year 2022-2023, 24 scholarship partners provide PLM students with not only financial assistance but also training and opportunities for exposure.
+Out of the 24, 21 are group sponsors and three are individual providers.

 The following are the group scholarship providers:

 - AMY Foundation

 - Alfonso Yuchengco Foundation

 - Buddhist Tzu Chi Foundation